2 NASCAR drivers suspended indefinitely after DWI arrests in North Carolina

 HUNTERSVILLE, N.C.
-(WJZY) – Two NASCAR drivers that were recently arrested for DWI in Huntersville this month have been suspended indefinitely, officials have confirmed.
+(WJZY) – Two NASCAR drivers who were recently arrested for DWI in Huntersville this month have been suspended indefinitely, officials have confirmed.

 NASCAR authorities told Nexstar’s WJZY that drivers Chris Hacker and Jason White were both suspended from NASCAR indefinitely, citing two behavioral conduct standards from its rulebook.